 • 1 cup white sugar, divided

-• 1 teaspoon vanilla bean paste (or 2 tsp. vanilla extract)
+• 1 teaspoon vanilla bean paste (or 2 teaspoons vanilla extract)

 • Whipped cream and berries, for serving (optional)